 It all then came down to this: With two out, Frank Dillon stepped to the plate.
 He had already hit three balls into the assembled crowd watching from the outfield, which counted as ground-rule doubles.
 On a 2-2 count, he did it again.
 Dillon lashed a ball down the left-field line and into the crowd, scoring two runs and giving the Tigers the most unlikely Opening Day victory.

 Things went very badly for White Sox catcher Ron Karkovice on Opening Day in 1996.
 In the 12-inning, 3-2 White Sox loss to the Mariners, the goggled catcher went 0-for-5 with five strikeouts, including to end the top of the 12th.
-It’s the only five strikeout game in Opening Day history.
+It was the only five-strikeout game in Opening Day history until the Dodgers' Max Muncy matched him in 2023.

-Of course, he shouldn't feel too much shame.
+Of course, Karkovice shouldn't feel too much shame.
 After all, three of his K’s came while facing Randy Johnson, who struck out 14 on the day.

 While it was a rough game, Karkovice did have one highlight he could hang his hat on.
 In the ninth inning, Roberto Hernandez threw the ball to the backstop, and Joey Cora raced for home to score the winning run.
 But the ball ricocheted back to Karkovice, who was able to make the diving tag to send the game into extras.

-Eight Opening Day games have ended in a tie, leaving every fan to go home with the baseball equivalent of indigestion.
+Eight season-opening games have ended in a tie, leaving every fan to go home with the baseball equivalent of indigestion.
 But the best -- and strangest -- belongs to the Cardinals and Cubs when they met on April 12, 1965.

 Since this one is so wild and filled with so many big names, we'll bullet point it: